About Navarro County

 300 West 3rd Avenue, Corsicana, TX 75110

 Court records and case information can be accessed through the District Clerk's office for Navarro County has four Justice of the Peace Courts (Precincts 1-4) handling small claims up to $20,000, Class C misdemeanors, evictions, and serving as magistrates for arrest warrants.
-Navarro County Clerk maintains records for County Court at Law and can be reached for Municipal courts in Corsicana and other incorporated cities handle city ordinance violations and Class C misdemeanors occurring within city limits.
+Navarro County Clerk maintains records for County Court at Law and can be contacted through the office’s website.
+Municipal courts in Corsicana and other incorporated cities handle city ordinance violations and Class C misdemeanors occurring within city limits.
 Texas Government Code Chapter 552 and Texas Rules of Civil Procedure Rule 76a govern access to court records, with most civil and criminal records available to the public unless sealed by court order.

 Property & Public Records

 Navarro County Clerk's office is the official recorder of deeds and maintains all land and property records for Navarro County.
-Located at 300 West 3rd Avenue, Suite 10, Corsicana, TX 75110, the County Clerk can be reached for The office maintains and records documents including warranty deeds, special warranty deeds, quitclaim deeds, deeds of trust, mortgages, releases, assignments, mechanic's liens, abstract of judgments, easements, right-of-way agreements, oil and gas leases, and plat maps.
+Located at 300 West 3rd Avenue, Suite 10, Corsicana, TX 75110, the County Clerk can be contacted through the office’s website.
+The office maintains and records documents including warranty deeds, special warranty deeds, quitclaim deeds, deeds of trust, mortgages, releases, assignments, mechanic's liens, abstract of judgments, easements, right-of-way agreements, oil and gas leases, and plat maps.

 • Certified copies of recorded documents can be obtained from the County Clerk's office for statutory fees.